BlackShadow/Half-Life-1-RMF-/README.md

 # Contribution  🤝

 Contributions are appricated!
 You can contribute by fixing bugs, inconsistencies in map sources on the repository.
-If there's no RMF for a map, please do not submit RMF's.
-Wait me to do them.
+If there's no RMF for a map, please do not submit RMF's, wait me to do them.

 # Progress  🔋